 Types of back and neck surgery available

-The orthopedic surgeons at Laser Spine Institute can perform several different types of minimally invasive decompression neck surgeries, including several different endoscopic procedures.
-During our endoscopic procedures, first, a surgeon will make a small incision in the neck near the location of nerve compression.
+The orthopedic surgeons at Laser Spine Institute can perform several different types of minimally invasive decompression neck surgeries, including several different minimally invasive procedures.
+During our minimally invasive procedures, first, a surgeon will make a small incision in the neck near the location of nerve compression.
 Next, he or she will insert a series of tubes that increase in size into the incision to slowly and carefully part the tissues from the surface of the skin down to the spine.
 Through these tubes, a camera, small surgical tools and a laser are funneled.
 Once the surgeon has the tools in position to work on the affected area of the neck, one of the following procedures may be performed: